aschenbecherwespe/vdi-ki/README.md

 This tool allows us to export our annotations in a format that YOLO will understand, we just need to add the generated text files in the same folder with our images, after extracting them from the zip file.

-We can create a label `connector` by clicking the `+` button, and then all the images should be labelled.
+We can create labels `connector`, `cup` and `sink` by clicking the `+` button, and then all the images should be labelled.
+Each label denotes a class in the network.
 This should be as pixel-accurate as possible, good training data makes for good networks.

 When we've labelled all data, we can download the data in YOLO format as a zip.
 This zip contains a `txt` file for each image that was labelled.